EvHaus/rocketry/README.md

 ## The Solution

-Once you define a single configuration `.deployrc` file, you can run `npx deploy run` and everything will be handled for you.
+Once you define a single configuration `.rocketryrc` file, you can run `npx deploy run` and everything will be handled for you.
 Then, with a few other small steps, you can automate the entire process via a CI tool so deployments occur automatically anytime you push changes to your `master` branch.

 ## Installation & Usage